5 Beekman Street: Atrium

+Interior

+Around the atrium are rooms that were originally used as offices; there were 212 suites in total.
+These rooms contained tall ceilings as well as fireplaces.
 A shaft descended through nine floors, with trapdoors on each floor to allow easier transport of safes from the basement.
 Three elevators were installed in the building, south of the atrium.
 An iron staircase wrapped around the center elevator shaft.
 The annex contained an additional two elevators.
 In the basement, iron support beams descend to the Temple Court Building's foundation.
 The building also had a large vault with two series of locks that required two people to operate.
 A night watchman was stationed in the basement, with directions to "send electric signals to the office of the burglar Police every half-hour."

 The structure as a whole was considered "solidly fireproof": it incorporated iron floor beams, as well as brick exterior walls whose thicknesses ranged from 32 in at the upper floors to 52 in in the foundation.
 Iron girders and terracotta blocks were also used to fireproof the annex.
 However, the annex had interior pine walls, which contributed to damage in the annex during an 1893 fire.

 Beekman Residences

 South of the Temple Court Building and Annex is the Beekman Residences tower, completed in 2016 to a design by Gerner Kronick + Valcarcel Architects.
 The tower contains 340000 ft2 of space, situated on a 5000 ft2 lot.
 Its height was possible because of the transfer of unused air rights from the Temple Court Building.
 There are two 50 ft pyramidal peaks at the top of the tower, which were inspired by the pyramidal roofs of the Temple Court Building.
 The facade of the Beekman Residences tower is made of concrete, glass, and metal.
 It consists of full-height windows set between piers made of concrete slabs.
 There are three double-height sections of the facade that have patterned engravings, modeled after the Temple Court Building's atrium, in place of windows.

+The interior of the tower is accessed by a double-height private lobby on Nassau Street, which contains a walnut-clad alcove with a black-marble reception desk.
 The Beekman Residences contains 68 condominiums above the 17th floor, some 172 ft above the ground.
 These units include 20 one-bedroom units, 39 two-bedroom units, 8 three-bedroom units, and two penthouses at the top two floors.
 Most of the other floors have two residences on each floor.
 The residences contain windows on two sides of the tower, with the living room typically at the corner, as well as 10 ft ceilings and oak floors.
 Mechanical spaces were placed in the Beekman Residences tower, within the windowless sections, because of insufficient space in the Temple Court Building.